Overview

 Gender Controversy

 Since the original Final Fight was released, the Roxy character, who was a palette swap of Poison, has officially been deemed female, although the official stance on Poison remains unclear depending on who is asked.
-Officially, Capcom USA considers her a post-op transexual, while in Japan, 'she' is officially considered an exceptionally talented cross-dressing male.
-In Poison's most recent appearance in Street Fighter X Tekken, the debate about the character's gender is ignored entirely, and is referred to as female by the other characters.
-This is due to backlash that the initial builds of the game received over several quotes directed at Poison in early demos that made fun of "his" status as a cross-dresser.
+Officially, Capcom USA considers her a post-op transsexual.
+In Poison's most recent appearance in Street Fighter X Tekken, the debate about the character's gender is ignored entirely, and she is referred to as female by the other characters.
+This is a change from prerelease builds of the game that received criticism due to character win quotes that made fun of her status.